rubygarage/rubygarage.github.com/slides/automation-qa/rspec.markdown

   rspec-support (~> 3.9.0)
 ```

-Based on this, you can add to `Gemfile` this gems and you needn't to install `rspec-rails`
+Based on this, you can add to `Gemfile` this gems and you don't need to install `rspec-rails`

 `But not recomended!`